SunsetQuest/NewtonPlus-Fast-BigInteger-and-BigFloat-Square-Root/README.md

 * Fava, 8 September 2007 - [Java BigDecimal square root method (archive.org)](https://web.archive.org/web/20180409195411/http:/allergrootste.com/big/Retro/blog/sec/archive20070915_295396.html)
 * Brian Burkhalter, September, 9 2015, [\[JDK-4851777\] Add BigDecimal sqrt method - Java Bug System](https://bugs.openjdk.java.net/browse/JDK-4851777?focusedCommentId=13847456&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-13847456)

-### Optimization: Binary search tree for selecting best optimization by scale
+### Optimization - Binary search tree for selecting best optimization by scale

 A binary tree that can find the best method to handle an input of a given size is useful.
 This is borderline obvious and the impact on this is minor, but I wanted to include it.